-- the project and units have been enrolled under the ONHWP Act; - the vendor has been registered by Tarion; and - the builder has been registered by Tarion.
+- the project and units have been enrolled under the ONHWP Act,

+- the vendor has been licensed by HCRA; and

+- the builder has been licensed by HCRA.

 Coverage for Residential Condominium Conversion Projects - Pre-Existing Elements

 RCCPs involve a mix of pre-existing and new elements.
 As a result, the warranty coverage covers new elements similar to newly constructed condominiums.
 However, given that pre-existing elements will not have the same look, feel and perform as new elements, the first-year warranty coverage related to work and materials does not apply to pre-existing elements (although Ontario Building Code and fit for habitation warranties do apply).